iree-org/iree/docs/design_docs/metal_hal_driver.md

 dispatch](#command-buffer-dispatch) time.

-With the above said, the overall idea is still to map one descriptor set to one arugment buffer.
+With the above said, the overall idea is still to map one descriptor set to one argument buffer.
 It just means we need to condense and remap the bindings.

 ### Command buffer dispatch